amadare42/typesafe-container/docs/readme-template.ejs.md

     //...
 ```
 By using this simple trick, you will get log entries on every module registration and every module registration and every dependency resolving.

+### `skip` key

+If you need to have some properties that shouldn't be added to container, you could use `skipKey` property.
+It expected to be array of property names that should be skipped during module registration.
+Implementation of stateful
+module ([Stateful module](#06-stateful-module)) relays internally on it.
+This can be useful when you need to have private properties.
+Since in runtime it's impossible to discern between private
+and public fields, you have to specify all private properties that shouldn't be registered.

 Contributing
 ------------